laniakita/butterfly-signal/README.md

-# Butterfly Signal
+# Butterfly Signal [WIP]

-This is a browser extension that illuminates a butterfly when you visit a webpage that has it's domain registered on Bluesky.
+This is a work in progress browser extension that illuminates a butterfly when you visit a webpage that has it's domain registered on Bluesky.
 The main libraries are written in Rust then compiled into Web Assembly ~~for speed~~ because, why not?

 ## Motivation